 Designers: Charles and Ray Eames

 With their Hang-It-All, Charles and Ray Eames elevated the everyday coat rack into something inventive and fun.
-First crafted with multicolored hooks and a white wire frame, two new monochromatic options, all-black and all-white, expand the offering with fidelity to the sophistication—and sense of play—of the original.
+First crafted with multicolored hooks and a white wire frame, new options expand the offering, all with fidelity to the sophistication—and sense of play—of the original.

 Originally designed for children, the Hang-It-All is now considered at home in places where adults work and play, too.